SilbigerLab/Titrator/Protocols/TitratorSOP.md

 			1. If the pipettes are available, open the top of the case and use the pipette vertically from the cup then pour until the weight reaches 60g ± .5g or instructed otherwise.
 			2. If the pipettes aren’t available, use a beaker to pour on the sample on the side while the case is open.
 (PROCEDE WITH EXTREME CAUTION!)
 			3. If any spillage ever occurs, Report it immediately.
 Don’t attempt to clean it yourself.
-		3. Also recalling from “Protocol Procedure for Using the Balance”, transfer the sample by tapping “Transfer…” > first selection of “Simple Transfer” > “OK” > “OK”
+		3. Also recalling from “Protocol Procedure for Using the Balance”, transfer the sample by tapping “Transfer…” > first selection of “Simple Transfer” > “OK”
-			1. Before tapping the second “OK,” wait until the weight stabilize before going on to the next step.
+			1. Wait until the weight stabilize before tapping "OK" once more, then go on to the next step.
-		4. Check in LabX, if it recorded any weight from the balance.
-If not, report it and set the weight manually.
+		4. Check in LabX if the weight from the balance was transferred and recorded.
+If not, report it and set the weight manually by typing it into the box.
 		5. Place the measured cups in the Autosampler, starting from position 1, then position 2, 3, etc. If more than one samples are used.
 	4. Begin Titration
-		1. After the data are set into the system, on the bottom right of the “Task Editor” window, press Start.
+		1. After the data are set into the system, and all cups are placed in their slots in the autosampler, press Start on the bottom right of the “Task Editor” window.
-			1. Once started, each titration will take around five minutes, unless there is a change of the method from the instructor.
+			1. Once started, each titration will take around 10.5 minutes, unless there is a change of the method from the instructor.

 6. <a name="CRM_Titration"></a> **CRM_Titration**
 	1. Run step 4, but only use a CRM (or a junk and CRM sample if needed).